Lori E. Varlotta

-Lori E. Varlotta is an American academic administrator who formerly served as presidents of Hiram College (2014–2020) and California Lutheran University (2020–2024).
+Lori E. Varlotta is an American academic administrator who serves as the president of Antioch University.
+She previously served as president of Hiram College (2014–2020) and California Lutheran University (2020–2024).

 Early life and education

 Varlotta was born and raised in Pittsburgh, Pennsylvania.
 A first-generation college student, she earned a Bachelor of Arts in philosophy from the University of Notre Dame, a Master of Science in cultural foundations of education from Syracuse University, and PhD in educational leadership and feminist philosophy from Miami University.
-Though grateful for the formal education she received, she often credits her working-class parents, grandparents, and hometown community as teaching her life’s most important lessons.